Common law rights, human rights scrutiny and the rule of law

-Australia is unusual among common law countries in not having a statutory or Constitutional Charter or Bill of Rights.
+Australia is unusual among common law countries in not having a Constitutional Charter or Bill of Rights.

-However, common law courts have power to provide significant protection of human rights principles including the rule of law, except where specifically overriden by legislation.
+However, common law courts have power to provide significant protection of human rights principles including the rule of law, except where legislation specifically overrides this power.

 The courts should not impute to the legislature an intention to interfere with fundamental rights.
 Such an intention must be clearly manifested by unmistakable and unambiguous language.

 Although the presumption - that legislation is intended to be consistent with fundamental rights - can be overridden by sufficiently clearly words, this presumption constitutes a substantial level of protection for what has been termed the "principle of legality".

 InElectrolux Home Products Pty Ltd v Australian Workers' Union, Chief Justice Gleeson said:

 The presumption is not merely a commonsense guide to what a parliament in a liberal democracy is likely to have intended; it is a working hypothesis, the existence of which is known both to parliament and the courts, upon which statutory language will be interpreted.
 The hypothesis is an aspect of the rule of law.

 This presumption includes fundamental rights recognised by the common law.

 A similar presumption applies regarding consistency with international law obligations, inluding human rights treaty obligations, which came into force for Australia prior to the passage of the legislation concerned.
 As stated by High Court Chief Justice Mason and Justice Deane in the Teoh case:

 Where a statute or subordinate legislation is ambiguous, the courts should favour that construction which accords with Australia's obligations under a treaty or international convention to which Australia is a party, at least in those cases in which the legislation is enacted after, or in contemplation of, entry into, or ratification of, the relevant international instrument.
 That is because Parliament, prima facie, intends to give effect to Australia's obligations under international law.